aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/introduction-to-linq-reporting-engine/_index.md

 1. The results of the expressions are processed by the engine according to their roles.
 1. The corresponding tags are replaced with appropriate contents.

 While composing expressions, you can use a subset of C# language that satisfies [C# Language Specification 5.0](http://www.microsoft.com/en-us/download/details.aspx?id=7029).
-Common reporting data manipulations such as grouping, sorting, and others are included in the expression syntax in the form of [IEnumerable<T>](http://msdn.microsoft.com/en-us/library/9eekhta0\(v=vs.110\).aspx) extension methods.
+Common reporting data manipulations such as grouping, sorting, and others are included in the expression syntax in the form of [IEnumerable&lt;T&gt;](http://msdn.microsoft.com/en-us/library/9eekhta0\(v=vs.110\).aspx) extension methods.
 LINQ Reporting Engine gained its name because of this feature.

 You can use common Aspose.Words Mail Merge data source objects such as [DataSet](http://msdn.microsoft.com/en-us/library/system.data.dataset\(v=vs.110\).aspx), [DataTable](http://msdn.microsoft.com/en-us/library/system.data.datatable\(v=vs.110\).aspx), and others while working with LINQ Reporting Engine as well.
 The engine provides a simplified expression syntax to work with such objects.
 For example, a data table is treated as a collection of its rows.
-That is, you can normally apply IEnumerable<T> extension methods to it.
+That is, you can normally apply IEnumerable&lt;T&gt; extension methods to it.
 A single data row, in turn, is treated as if it was an object that has the same set of fields that the row has.

 In addition to traditional data sources, the engine enables you to use custom ones.
 Custom data source objects are not treated in a special way by the engine.
 That is while working with such objects, you can use the same expression syntax as you use while writing C# code.
 Moreover, you can use accessible members of any custom type that can implement any complex logic.
 This feature makes the engine very flexible and suitable almost for any specific need while building a report.
 ## **Hello World Example**